 For a long time now the chemical damp proof course has been seen as the cure for all damp problems.
 In Hampshire, Wiltshire and Dorset, a huge number of traditional buildings were constructed using cob and stone or flint and brick.
 For these buildings, a chemical damp proof course is unsuitable.

-We see too many properties with unsuitable and unnecessary damp proofing, or even damp caused by damp proofing contractors removing traditional finishes in favor of hard cement finishes.
+We see too many properties with unsuitable and unnecessary damp proofing or even damp caused by damp proofing contractors removing traditional finishes in favour of hard cement finishes.

 If you think you have an issue with damp you need to instruct a qualified surveyor with experience in traditional buildings.
 Free surveys will always end up with a salesman trying to sell damp proofing.